 • lollipop sticks – 6- to 7-inch are a great size for cake pops for Halloween.
 White lollipop sticks and colored lollipop sticks are found online or at craft stores.

-How to make Halloween Cake Pops
+How to Make Halloween Cake Pops

-1. Carefully dip each donut into the melted candy melts and rotate it around until it’s fully coated.
+3. DIP.
+Carefully dip each donut into the melted candy melts and rotate it around until it’s fully coated.
+Allow these to cool on wax paper, upside down, until completely hardened.

 Now, it’s time to use candy eyes, sprinkles, more candy melts and black writing gel to decorate the Halloween cake pops.